Learning in the Recurrent State: Gradient Descent with Linear Recurrent Networks: Theoretical derivations

 The accumulated gradient is then `applied' to the implicit model's initial parameters, $\vw_0$, before computing the $(N+1)$-th output.
 With $\vw_0 = \vzero$, the output is

 where $\beta=-\frac{\eta}{N}$, $\eta$ is the learning rate, and $N$ is the number of training points or, equivalently, the total length of the context.
-The SSM final output, $o_t$ above, corresponds to a prediction of the trained linear model, $\hat{y}_{t+1}$ in Eq.~\ref{eq:predy}, if $\mTheta$ obeys $\mTheta \vc_t = \vx_\tpone$.
-It is easy to check that $\mTheta$ satisfies this condition if all but its last $f$ diagonal entries are zero (see Figure~\ref{fig:ndmatrices} for a concrete example).
+The SSM final output, $o_t$ above, corresponds to a prediction of the trained linear model, $\hat{y}_{t+1}$ in Eq.~\ref{eq:predy}, if the query selector $\mTheta\in\R^{f\times 2f}$ obeys $\mTheta \vc_t = \vx_\tpone$.
+For example, $\mTheta=[\vzero\;\mI_f]$ selects the last $f$ entries of $\vc_t$ (see Figure~\ref{fig:lossnmatrices} for a concrete example).
 Note that the output in Eq.~\ref{eq:1dssmout} matches the general form of the SSM output in Eq.~\ref{eq:ssmout} (without the non-linearity).

 The above shows that the following SSM

 can perform gradient descent on the parameters $\vw_0$ of the implicit linear model and use this mechanism for in-context learning.
 The specific structure of the SSM in \eqref{eq:overall} demonstrates the importance of multiplicative processing, for both the inputs and outputs.